NASCAR Race Car Cost 2023 Breakdown: Engine & Built-up Price

 Most NASCAR teams contesting in Championships and Daytona 500 keep at least 10 to 15 vehicles in racing conditions as a backup.
-Some races like Daytona are more expensive as teams choose to use two engines one for 150-mile qualifying race and other for the Daytona 500.
+Some races like Daytona are more expensive as teams choose to use two engines.
+One for the 150-mile qualifying race and other for the Daytona 500.

 NASCAR Race Car Cost Breakdown

-The Built-up price for a right NASCAR race car ranges around $200,000 to $400,000 the cost-cutting depends on a budget of respective race teams and sponsors.
+The Built-up price for a right NASCAR race car ranges around $200,000 to $400,000.
+The cost-cutting depends on the budget of respective race teams and sponsors.

 The Car Manufacturers used in NASCAR races are:

-According to NASCAR official rules the engine cannot larger than 358 cubic inches (5,867 cubic centimetres), this limits the amount of horsepower that the machine can produce, due to this and limits on top speed racecars manufactured by Dodge were stopped.
+According to NASCAR official rules, the engine cannot be larger than 358 cubic inches (5,867 cubic cm).
+This limits the amount of horsepower that the machine can produce, due to this and limits on top speed racecars manufactured by Dodge were stopped.

 On super-speed tracks such as Daytona International Speedway and Talladega Superspeedway, these race cars NASCAR-specific top-level stock cars not only surpass 200 mph (322 km/h but also generate power output of 860–900 hp from their V8 engines.